ROLES AND TASKS OF THE KINGDOM OF GOD

 I guess ours is a special day.
-As I read Christian literature if appears that forgiveness is considered to be the primary work of redemption, of reconciliation.
+As I read Christian literature, it appears that forgiveness is regarded as the primary work of redemption, of reconciliation.
 But that cannot be!
 If we remain forgiven sinners, God’s purpose has not been accomplished.
-If we do not have a wall against sin created in us, then the work of redemption has failed of its purpose.
+If we do not have a wall against sin created in us, then the work of redemption has failed to fulfill its purpose.

 Indeed, if the Divine redemption stops at forgiveness, then all is lost.
 We have a miserable future to look forward to.
 It would be better if we never had been born, if redemption stops at forgiveness.

 It often is stated today that God sees us through Christ.
 The idea seems to be that when God looks at us, He sees the righteousness and holiness of Christ instead of our unrighteous and filthy behavior.
 Our love of pleasure lends itself to this sort of conclusion.
 We are joyful.
 We have been forgiven.
 And it cost us nothing.
 Of course, it cost God and Christ a great deal.
 But who cares!
 We are on our way to Disneyland in the sky.
 Whoopee!